Street of Crocodiles: Reception and legacy

 The second edition was produced by the BFI in London and released in November 2006.
 The two-disc set, entitled Quay Brothers – The Short Films 1979–2003, has been licensed to Zeitgeist Films in New York, who brought out their own NTSC DVD Phantom Museums – The Short Films of the Quay Brothers in April 2007.
 The BFI and Zeitgeist versions feature an optional audio commentary by the Quay Brothers, which was recorded in London in May 2006.

-The collected short films were released on Blu-ray October 20, 2015.
+Street of Crocodiles also played at the Film Forum theatre in New York City on 19 August 2015.
+The short film was released on Blu-ray on 20 October 2015.

+The short film was released, alongside other shorts by the Quay Brothers, on May 14, 2020, on The Criterion Channel.

+Box office

+As of 7 July 2025, Street of Crocodiles grossed $51,858 in the United States.